-Years later, into the mid-2000s, a billionaire client told me with absolute certainty that the stock market would crash as much as 80% within a year, that the US dollar would plummet, and that everyone should buy gold.
+just psed king kine hing one. two had They nths hing, would crash as much as 80% within a year, that the US dollar would plummet, and that everyone should buy gold.
 Neither the stock market nor the US dollar crashed in the mid-2000s.
 Gold did not skyrocket.
 I struggled with the cognitive bias of wanting to believe that because someone has billions of dollars, they know what they're talking about when it comes to the economy.

-So I take billionaires with a grain of salt, too.

-Fast forward to 2022.
+So I take billionaires with a grain of salt, too. l the they ncial have g the Fast forward to 2022.
 Hawai'i Life is now the leading residential real estate company in Hawai'i.
 In the luxury and ultra-luxury market segments, we've been the market leader for nearly a decade.
-So while we have a ton of context for what is still a very small market and marketplace...even the very best market forecasters in history were only right about 70% of the time.

-We're not market forecasters.
+So while we have a ton of context for what is still a very small market and marketplaceeven the very best market forecasters in history were only right about 70% of the time. lient Irket We're not market forecasters.
 We're real estate brokers.